techboulnp-gif/osTicket-Lab/README.md

 ***

 ## Phase 2: Database & Application Installation
-Deploy MySQL 8.0 database server with dedicated osTicket user account and database, then execute the osTicket web-based installer to create the application configuration and admin account.
+Deploy MySQL 8.0 database server with dedicated osTicket user account and database, then execute the osTicket web based installer to create the application configuration and admin account.
 Verify all PHP extensions load correctly and that database connectivity is established.

 ### Step :one:: Create osTicket Database and User
 **Action:** Connect to MySQL 8.0 Command Line Client using root credentials.
-Execute SQL commands to: (1) CREATE DATABASE osticket with UTF-8 character set and collation for international support, (2) CREATE USER 'osticketuser'@'localhost' with a strong password, (3) GRANT ALL PRIVILEGES on osticket.* to osticketuser, (4) FLUSH PRIVILEGES to apply changes.
+Execute SQL commands to: (1) CREATE DATABASE osticket with UTF 8 character set and collation for international support, (2) CREATE USER 'osticketuser'@'localhost' with a strong password, (3) GRANT ALL PRIVILEGES on osticket.* to osticketuser, (4) FLUSH PRIVILEGES to apply changes.
 This establishes the database layer with principle-of-least-privilege access control for the application.
 *  ![Database created, user granted](Phase%202/1%20database%20created%20user%20granted.png)

 ### Step :two:: Run osTicket Installer Prerequisites Check